SimGamerJen/FS25_HelperProfiles/README.md

-Got it — here’s your updated **README.md** section with that clarification added:

----

 # FS25 Helper Profiles

 **Farming Simulator 25 mod** that lets you cycle between available AI helpers and automatically hire your preferred one when pressing `H`.